sonia0409/Interview-Scheduler/README.md

 # Interview Scheduler
 - A Single Page App, which leverage users to:
 - View the available appointments
-- book a new appointment & view the appointment once booked.
+- Book a new appointment & view the appointment once booked.
 - Edit or delete the existing appointment.